Past Events: 1990, 1991, 1995, 1998, 2001, 2004, 2008 and 2011

 over 37 riders cost is $2850 double occupancy

 $500 non refundable deposit required at registration

 The Ridge of the Rockies is a very mountainous route with long climbs and great descents.
 We cross many major passes and the Continental Divide in six states.
 This will be a wonderful time of year to ride through the mountains.
 There is an option to arrive 1 or 2 days early and enjoy a nice ride through Glacier National Park or to the Canadian Border on your own.

 The Ridge of the Rockies is the oldest PAC Tour ride that is still being offered.
 This tour averages about 40 riders per tour.
 This event has traveled in each direction depending on the season, sometimes starting near Mexico and sometimes near Canada.
-This year starting near Canada in July provides good winds and temperatures on our route south.
+This year starting near Canada in September provides good temperatures on our route south.

 The days across Montana are some of the most scenic with many postcard-quality rivers and mountain views.
 Each day has notable climbing as we cross the mountains of the Continental Divide region.
 The roads are good with rideable shoulders and moderate tourist traffic.

 The fourth day we stay in West Yellowstone, MT--home of Yellowstone Bear World.
 The fifth day is a rest day in West Yellowstone; just outside the west gate of the park.

 Rest Days in West Yellowstone and Jackson - There will be no meals provided on the rest days.
 These rest days offer riders an opportunity to visit the national parks on their own.
 The cost to enter the park and all meals that day are not included.
 PAC Tour vehicles are not allowed in the National Parks.